-This is a brief history of the foreign monopoly whom the social democrat Darrel Dexter, premier in waiting, is publicly praising as “a good corporate citizen” – a model of the union of capital and labour.
+This is a brief history of the foreign monopoly whom the social democrat Darrel Dexter, the NDP premier in waiting, is publicly praising as “a good corporate citizen” – a model of the union of capital and labour.
 (For more recent information, see our article The Michelin File: Michelin’s ‘exemplary citizenship’).
-The fact that Mr Dexter has promised the obeisance of his government to its private interests makes matters even worse.
+The fact that Mr Dexter has promised the obeisance of his government to private interests makes matters even worse.
 This cannot be taken lightly.
 There is a need for vigilance.
-There is a need to defend our own interests from the encroachments and dangers which come from the rule of monopoly capital and the imperialist order.
+There is a need to defend public right – our own interests from the encroachments and dangers which come from the rule of monopoly capital and the imperialist order.

 1. Information about Taylorism and Fordism is from Chapter 1, Robert L. Frost, Fordism and the American Dream in France, 1919-1939, Center for Digital Discourse and Culture, Virginia